wgalbraith/280/docs_student/linear-graphs.md

 - Draw the trendline
 - Draw any annotations

-# Spreadsheet Graphing

-- Find menu item for insert graph
-- We usually want a "scatter" plot
-- Choose the data for the x and y
-- Set colors and sizes and labels to annotate graph

-# Creating Linear Data

-$$ y = mx + b $$

-- Create a column of x values
-- Create a cell for the slope
-- Create a cell for the y-intercept
-- Use relative and absolute references to make the formula $y=mx+b$ in a column for the y-values

 # Regression

-If you have data and you want the computer to find the best slope, you use a technique called regression.
+If you have data and you want the computer to find the best slope, you use a technique called regression.[Check out Desmos](https://help.desmos.com/hc/en-us/articles/4406972958733-Regressions) for a nice interface.
 - In most graphs, there is an option to show the trendline and display the equation of the trendline
-- You can also show $R^2$ which is a measure of how closely the data matches the trendline
+- You can also show $r$ which is a measure of how closely the data matches the trendline
 - There are also functions for the slope and intercept that you can use without a graph